Mbappe reveals FIFA 22 rating as PSG star's ability goes up

 The Paris Saint-Germain star's rating has gone up by one from last year's edition of the EA Sports game.

-Meanwhile, Borussia Dortmund player Jude Bellingham has been given a rating of 79.
+Meanwhile, Borussia Dortmund midfielder Jude Bellingham has been given a rating of 79.

 Editors' Picks